 Working Group on the issue of discrimination against women in law and in practice - Members

-Ms. Frances RADAY (Israel/United Kingdom) – Vice Chair
+Ms. Frances RADAY (Israel/United Kingdom) – Chair

-Frances RADAY is the Vice-Chairperson of the Working Group on Discrimination against women in law and in practice.
+Frances RADAY is the new Chairperson-Rapporteur of the Working Group on Discrimination against women in law and in practice.
 She assumed her function on 1st May 2011.
 She is a former member of CEDAW and has taught extensively in various academic institutions in Israel and elsewhere.
 Ms. Raday is the author of numerous academic books and articles on human rights, labour law and feminist legal theory.
 She has acted as legal counsel on precedent-setting human rights cases in Israel’s Supreme Court, including women’s constitutional rights to equality in religious rituals at public sites and sex discrimination in retirement age.
 She is currently the Director of the Concord Research Centre for Integration of International Law, Haim Striks Law School, Colman.

 Ms. Emna AOUIJ (Tunisia)